 I think about this when deciding whether to spend or save the income that I am lucky enough to be earning.
 To spend it all would be irresponsible and unwise, but to save it all would be to deny myself a great deal of enjoyment and leisure during a time when I am still relatively young, healthy, and able to enjoy new experiences.
 I do not wish to begin living my life only once I retire.

 Lastly, I think about this when faced with the "exceptions" to this maxim.
 That is, the situations in which it is better to take an extreme view, rather than a moderated one.
-But note that these "exceptions" are not even exceptions, since the maxim itself, "Everything in moderation, including this", exhorts you to exercise moderation in the very act of exercising moderation.
+But note that these "exceptions" are not even exceptions, since the maxim itself, "Everything in moderation, including this", exhorts us to exercise moderation in the very act of exercising moderation.

 A good example of such an "exception" is when dealing with hatred and intolerance.
 Indeed, this is the paradox of tolerance.
 If we are tolerant of those who are intolerant, they will take over and destroy the ability to be tolerant.
 We must, then, be not moderated in this case, and categorically reject intolerance.